lavaeater/turbo-rocket-ultra/README.md

 ## Monday the 6th of December
 So, I was thinking about maybe redoing the entire system of projection, all sprites, everything, to make the graphics look better.
 What was I, insane?
 No, I wasnt.
 I don't like the way the game looks because it isn't perfect.
-I would want to do it with an isometric projection, but as a compromise I've tried to make a
+I would want to do it with an isometric projection, but as a compromise I've tried to make an oblique top-down projection.
+However, the one I am currently using is "wrong" as the y-axis being twice the length it should be.
+So I started a new branch with the ambition of using it to do everything on.

+So, maybe not?
+Maybe just think that all of my objects are in fact twice the depth as they are

 ## Friday the 3rd of December